James David Manning: Biography

 James David Manning was born on February 20, 1947, in Red Springs, North Carolina.
 He grew up in the town, which was then segregated.
 He picked cotton and pulled tobacco as a child, then took a bus to New York the day he graduated from high school.
 He worked as a marketing representative for Procter & Gamble.
 He became radicalized in the 1960s and said he was driven by his hatred of white people.
 As a younger man, Manning burglarized homes, mostly on Long Island.
-Between 1969 and 1974, he said, he broke into as many as a hundred houses and once threatened an associate with a loaded shotgun.
+Between 1969 and 1974, he said he broke into as many as 100 houses and once threatened an associate with a loaded shotgun.
 He spent about years in prison in New York and Florida for burglary, robbery, larceny, criminal possession of a weapon, and other charges before his release in 1978.
 While in prison, he became a devout Christian.

-He became pastor at Bethelite Missionary Baptist Church several years after prison.
-After beginning study in 1982, Manning graduated from Union Theological Seminary in the City of New York where he was awarded a Master of Divinity in 1985.
+He became the pastor of Bethelite Missionary Baptist Church several years after his prison term.
+After beginning study in 1982, Manning graduated from Union Theological Seminary in the City of New York, from which he was awarded a Master of Divinity in 1985.
 In 1991, he changed his church's name to ATLAH, an acronym for "All the Land Anointed Holy".